cathyzoller/dog-treats/README.md

 # Dog Treats

 An internationalized GraphQL Apollo-based application, built on top of the [Apollo Starter Kit](https://github.com/saikat/react-apollo-starter-kit) by Saikat.
-View the [demo](https://dog-treats.herokuapp.com)
+View the [demo](https://dog-treats.herokuapp.com).
+Versioning corresponds to the version of Apollo Server being used, currently 0.3.2

 ## Internationalization
 * [react-intl](https://github.com/yahoo/react-intl)  Read the wiki for a deeper understanding of the library
 * [react-intl-redux](https://www.npmjs.com/package/react-intl-redux)
-* Remove react-intl plugin from babelrc before deploying to heroku (message directories used in development only)
-* Change DEV_APP_PORT in server.js to PORT before deploying to heroku.
 * Checks language server side via url query parameter for bookmarking ability.

 ## GraphQL
 * [graphiql](https://dog-treats.herokuapp.com/graphql) allows you to play with the mocks used in this app.
 * Use casual for mock data:  `npm install casual`
 * App uses the Apollo Client (built with redux) for data-batching and normalization.

+## Heroku Deployment tweaks
+* Remove react-intl plugin from babelrc before deploying to heroku (message directories used in development only)
+* Change DEV_APP_PORT in server.js to PORT before deploying to heroku.

 ## Stack
 * [React](https://facebook.github.io/react/) for frontend development